-According to Business Voyages most new small businesses are not based on business plans but on personal psychological scripts, mere fantasies people carry around in their heads about what a business is like and how much they would enjoy running it.
+According to Business Voyages most new small businesses are not based on business plans but on personal psychological scripts, fantasies people carry around in their heads about what a business is like and how much they would enjoy running it.

 We may be in the eye of a monster economic depression that started in 2008.
 If so, we will have to batten down the hatches and hope for the best when we hit the back side of it.

 Chapters and sections in Business Voyages are titled: Causes and Influences; Where to Go?; What Lies Ahead?; People Along the Way; Running a Tight Ship; Mixing Business and Family; The Case Method; Cases; Articles; Exercises; Integration; On Living With and Changing Worlds; Recent Business History and the Future; Down to Earth Learning Right Now; Bibliography, Index.

 It's not easy to figure out today where to go on any business voyage.
 Nobody knows for sure what lies ahead.
 Read BUSINESS VOYAGESto learn cases, concepts, and techniques about how to cope with the process and the possibilities.